 There is normally more than one architecture that can satisfy the requirements.
 Usually, each architecture and its set of associated allocated requirements have different cost, schedule, performance, and risk implications.
 The two most common architectures a system will have are:

 The purpose of the functional architecture is to support functional and performance test development.
 It also supports system development, along with the physical architecture, of verification tasks that are defined to verify the functional, performance, and constraint requirements.

-During the Functional Analysis and Allocation step, the functional requirements identified in the Requirements Analysis step are decomposes and their associated performance requirements into sub functions to the point that they can be unambiguously related to the system elements or products that make up the design that flows out of a later step.
-The result is often called the functional architecture.
+During the Functional Analysis and Allocation step, the functional requirements identified in the Requirements Analysis step are decomposed and their associated performance requirements into sub-functions to the point that they can be unambiguously related to the system elements or products that make up the design that flows out of a later step.
+The result is often called functional architecture.

 SMC Systems Engineering Handbook, Figure 15